rydmike/squircle_study/README.md

-# squircle_study
+# Squricle Study

-A Flutter study and comparision of different Squircle ShapeBorder options
+A Flutter study and comparison of different Squircle ShapeBorder options.